greatsky-ai/imprint_composer_v2/USAGE.md

 All the “loop K times” logic is hidden; you just specify `inner_steps=8`.

-Want a runnable version? `python examples/demo_micro_stepping.py` wires this graph to `imprint.data_helper.load_micro_step_demo_dataset`, so batch shapes, sequence length, and head dimensions are inferred directly from a DATASETS.md-style source.
+Want runnable versions? `python examples/demo_micro_stepping.py` and `python examples/demo_slicer_encoder.py` both rely on `imprint.data_helper.load_demo_dataset(split=..., **config)` so batch shapes, sequence length, and head dimensions are inferred directly from a DATASETS.md-style source while still letting you override path, batch size, or synthetic stats in one place.

 ---